Related documents Search history | Help

 See: https://www.documentcloud.org/documents/22088498-paxton-state-bar-response

-By District Court of Collin County, 471st District
+By Collin County District Court for the 471st Judicial District

 Publication Date: July 14, 2022

 State of Texas v.
-Commonwealth of Pennsylvania et al. Texas' motion for leave to file a bill of complaint is denied.
-Case no. 22O155 (Texas does not have standing to sue other states over their election procedures.)
+Commonwealth of Pennsylvania, et al.; Order (No. 22O155, Texas' challenge of 2020 presidential election results is denied; Texas does not have standing to sue other states over their election procedures).
 (Link Type: Federal Court Case)

 See: https://www.supremecourt.gov/orders/courtorders/121120zr_p860.pdf